 Did you ever think about that Alaska has the farthest eastern (Peaked Island at 52°55′20″N 172°26′35″E in the Aleutians located west of Cape Wrangell on Attu Island), farthest northern Point Barrow (71° 23’N) and farthest western (Amatignak Island in the Aleutians at 51°15′44″N 179°06′31″W) point of the 50 states of the US?
 This fun fact is because Alaska crosses the 180o east-west meridian.
 Thus, some islands of the Aleutian Chain have coordinates with eastern longitudes.

 Since it is a tradition to dress in patriotic colors on Independence Day, here some red-white and blue outfit inspirations for those who work that day and those who can enjoy all the celebrations and play.
-Read these five tips to look polished in a patriotic outfit to get the looks right.
+Read these five tips to look your best patriotic attire.

 Great Northwest cropped denim jacket,red lew magram trousers, ethnic belt, Prada bag, Gloria vanderBilt heels, statement necklace (all own) and gingham button-down shirt c/o Whistle River

-Shein striped dress, Orvis seesuckers, Moshino belt, Dr. Scholl striped wedge sandals, Celine tote (all own), T-shirt c/o Onno, and wooden sport watch c/o Jord
+Shein striped dress, Orvis seesuckers, Moschino belt, Dr. Scholl striped wedge sandals, Celine tote (all own), T-shirt c/o Onno, and wooden sport watch c/o Jord

 Oliveo long leather skirt with Dr. Scholl wedge sandals, DIY long necklace (all own) and striped T-shirt c/o Marine Layer